adrian-andersson/ModuleForge/docs/functions/Get-MFGitChangeLog.md

 ### EXAMPLE 1
 ```
-get-mfGitChangeLog
+Get-MFGitChangeLog
 ```

 DESCRIPTION
-Call the \`get-mfGitChangeLog\` function with default change Log Types.
+Call the \`Get-MFGitChangeLog\` function with default change Log Types.
 The function will generate a markdown changelog that can be sent to release or artifact notes.

 #### OUTPUT